QubesOS/qubes-doc/user/troubleshooting/installation-troubleshooting.md

 * **Use a different USB drive:**
 If possible, try several drives of different sizes and formats.
 This determines whether the problem stems from the flash drive or Qubes installer.
 Some laptops cannot read from an external boot device larger than 8GB.
 If you encounter a black screen when performing an installation from a USB stick, ensure you are using a USB drive less than 8GB, or a partition on that USB less than 8GB and of format FAT32.
+Note that the Qubes installation image is over 4GB, so it may not fit on a smaller USB.
+If a machine can not boot from a bigger USB, it may be too old to run Qubes.
 * **Verify your Qubes ISO:**
 Errors will occur if the Qubes installer is corrupted.
 Ensure that the installer is correct and complete before writing it to a flash drive by [verifying the ISO](/security/verifying-signatures/#how-to-verify-qubes-iso-signatures).